hyperdevs-team/android-app-updates-helper/README.md

 * **[Daniel Sánchez Ceinos](https://github.com/danielceinos)** - *Contributor*

 ## Acknowledgements
-The work in this respository up to April 28th, 2021 was done by [bq](https://github.com/bq)
+The work in this repository up to April 28th, 2021 was done by [bq](https://github.com/bq).
+Thanks for all the work!!

 ## License
 This project is licensed under the Apache Software License, Version 2.0.
 ```
-Copyright (C) 2021 Hyperdevs
+Copyright (C) 2021 HyperDevs

 Copyright (C) 2019 BQ